xlladdins/xll/docs/Excel4MacrosA-D.md

 | 2             | Unhides the column selection by setting the column width to the value set before the selection was hidden                                           |
 | 3             | Sets the column selection to a best-fit width, which varies from column to column depending on the length of the longest data string in each column |

-Standard\_num    specifies how wide the standard width is, and is measured in points.
+Standard\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies how wide the standard width is, and is measured in points.
 If standard\_num is omitted, the standard width setting remains unchanged.

 **Remarks**